compendium-app/compendium/README.md

 You can copy env.js.example to packages/compendium-ui folder and run following command to test compendium react component directly in package workspace (withou example site):

 ### `npm run dev -w packages/compendium-ui`

+## Release management

+The repository contains GitHub workflow to publish packages to the npm registry after a successful merge to the main branch.
+CI/CD pipeline is triggered only when changes are made to the specific package (e.g. `packages/compendium-cdk`).
+To publish a new version of the package, follow the next steps:

+- Implement changes in the new branch
+- Increase the version of your package in `package.json`, following [semantic versioning](https://semver.org/) (!important, otherwise package with the wrong version will be published)
+- Alternatively you can use `npm version <update-type> -w <workspace-of-your-package>` command, see [updating-your-published-package-version-number](https://docs.npmjs.com/updating-your-published-package-version-number)
+- Create a Pull Request to merge your branch with the main
+- After merging to the main branch, CI/CD pipeline does the rest